Collegiate Asst. Professor, Social Sciences

 The University of Chicago

-Currently, I am completing a book titled A Global History of Unemployment, since 1949, which is under advance contract with Verso.
+My book, titled A Global History of Unemployment since 1949, is under advance contract with Verso.
 This book details the troubled history of unemployment as a conceptual framework and key statistic for measuring worklessness in the world economy.